At the 2024 Grammys, a show full of surprises and safe bets

 SZA, nominated for nine Grammys, the most of any artist, earned her first two in the best progressive R&B and best pop duo/group performance categories, the latter for "Ghost In The Machine," featuring boygenius member Bridgers (bringing her total for the night to four).

-Killer Mike's solo autobiographical album, Michael, and his first in more than a decade, won in three of the four rap categories, taking home best rap performance, best rap song and best rap album.
+Killer Mike's solo autobiographical album, "Michael," and his first in more than a decade, won in three of the four rap categories, taking home best rap performance, best rap song and best rap album.
 The rapper was handcuffed and escorted out of the venue by police shortly before the televised ceremony, according to a report in Variety.
-When reached by NPR, the LAPD did not provide more information about reports of the arrest, but later posted on X/Twitter that a man had been arrested on Sunday following a physical altercation at an address matching Crypto.com Arena, where the awards were held.
+When reached by NPR, the LAPD did not provide more information about reports of the arrest, but later posted on X/Twitter that Mike, whose real name is Michael Render, had been arrested on Sunday following a physical altercation at an address matching Crypto.com Arena, where the awards were held.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.